 Open to All: Designing for the full range of human experience

-Open to All: Designing for the Full Range of Human Experience, opening @ the Center in January, 2017, shows how designers make places, objects and experiences to better match the diversity of individual interactions with them.
+Open to All: Designing for the Full Range of Human Experience, opening @ the Center in January, 2017, explores how designers make places, objects and experiences to better match the diversity of our interactions with them.
 Open to All seeks to give visitors a visceral understanding of the critical role design plays in creating an environment of inclusivity.

 Access for All: Public Amenities and Bathrooms – Jan.
 21 (Seattle Architecture Foundation)

 SAF Greatest Hits ASL Tour – Jan 21

 OpenSidewalks: How open to All? – Feb 2

 Accessible Design Integration talk with Marthalee Galeota – Feb 9

 SAF Greatest Hits ASL Tour – Feb 18